summer-ospp/help-en/docs/index.md

 ## Student Eligibility

 This activity is for the students over 18 years old.
-Please refer to the student guide for specific conditions（ student.md# For which students)
+Please refer to the [student guide](student.md) for specific conditions.

 ## How to apply for a project